Board of Trustees

 Piers is the Chairman and Chief Executive Officer of Teneo Group with offices in the United Kingdom and four other countries.
 Teneo Group provides professional services to the Information Technology community.
 He was educated in the United Kingdom at Reading University and holds a B.A. degree with honors in Geography and English.

-Piers has two children: Joshua, Class of '21, and Sophia, '22, Piers is married to Amber and they reside in Middleburg, Va.
+Piers has two children: Joshua, Class of 2021, and Sophia, Class of 2022, Piers is married to Amber and they reside in Middleburg, Va.

 Bob retired as a partner with the public accounting firm Yount, Hyde & Barbour, P.C. after 40 years of service with the firm.
 He is now the Executive Director of the Windy Hill Foundation, Inc., a local non-profit that provides safe, safe and affordable housing to low and lower income families.